NOTE: Analysis is mixed in with the relation of

 The "accidental" burning of the Mitchum's hotel, though ruled in the physical world not to be an arson, seems, in Lynch/Frost world, to be part of the design, one that began to come to a head when Cooper-Dougie took Dougie's place.
 If we look back to Cooper-Dougie's first vision of Gerard, in Dougie's living room, and remember that Gerard pleads with him, "Don't die!", and that it is after this Cooper-Dougie draws the connecting designs on the paperwork, we can see it all leading directly up to this moment when Cooper-Dougie is being driven to his death if all the parts don't fall perfectly in place and make for a different path.

 The cut Candie gave Rodney is in the same place as a cut Cooper received in the second season, during his hostage situation with Jean Renault, in episode 13, "Checkmate".
-He carried that cut with him for several episodes and then it was suddenly gone in episode 18, "On the Wings of Love", when Gordon Cole returned to town and made him an FBI agent again.
+He carried that cut with him for several episodes and then it was suddenly gone in episode 18, "On the Wings of Love", when Gordon Cole returned to town from Bend and made him an FBI agent again.

 In "Checkmate", Cooper trades himself for Ernie Niles and Agent Bryson, who Jean Renault is holding hostage, hoping to get safe passage back to Canada.
 The trade done, we next see Cooper with the cut on his cheek, but we never see how he received it.
 We only assume that he was struck by Jean.
-In his possession, Cooper tells Jean that they will neither let him run nor strike a deal, that all he can do is surrender.
+In Jean's possession, Cooper tells Jean that they will neither let him run nor strike a deal, that all he can do is surrender.
 Jean then wonders whether to give up quietly or kill Cooper.
 Cooper says, "Then we both die."
 Renault says he knows.
 Cooper asks if his death is so important to him.
-Renault tells him that his two brothers died (since his arriving in town), and that he holds him responsible.
+Renault tells him that his two brothers died (since his arriving in town), and that he holds Cooper responsible.
 "Before you came here, Twin Peaks was a simple place, my brothers deal dope to the teenagers and the truck drivers, One-Eyed Jack welcomed the businessmen and the tourists.
 Quiet people lived a quiet life.
 Then, a pretty girl die, and you arrive and everything change.
 My brother Bernardo shot and left to die in the woods.
 A grieving father smother my remaining brother with a pillow.
 Kidnapping.
 Death.
 Suddenly, the quiet people, they're quiet no more.
 Suddenly, the simple dream become the nightmare.
 So, if you die, maybe you will be the last to die.
 Maybe you brought the nightmare with you and maybe the nightmare will die with you."

 We may be reminded of the dog's paw in Mr. C's car, along with the cocaine and the gun.
-These are all items that may point to Cooper's experience at the Dead Dog Farm, as if it was indeed a very significant one in the story of Cooper, and Mr. C.
+These are all items that may point to Cooper's experience at the Dead Dog Farm, as if it was indeed a very significant episode in the story of Cooper, and Mr. C.

 There seems a relevant connection between Renault wondering if the nightmare will die with Cooper, Cooper being in a position in which he is about to be killed, and Dougie-Cooper being told, "Don't Die", as he begins work on the papers that will expose the Mitchum brothers' hotel was accidental, and Rodney receiving the cut on his cheek in the same place that Cooper received his cut, the healing of Rodney's cut being part of a series of signs that they should not kill Cooper-Dougie.
+He is not, after all, the enemy.

 The last episode in which we see the cut (received at Dead Dog Farm) on Cooper's cheek, in the 2nd series, is in episode 17, "Wounds and Scars".
 This is the episode in which Audrey falls out of love with Cooper and in love with another.
 It is also the episode in which Annie appears, and Cooper appears to fall in love with her at first sight.
 He sees, as she serves him coffee at the diner, that she has a scar on her wrist, give-away of her having attempted to commit suicide.